erlang-unicode/i18n/README.md

 __Author__: Uvarov Michael ([`freeakk@gmail.com`](mailto:freeakk@gmail.com))

-Module for working with strings.
+Module for working with strings and dates.
 A string is a binary UTF-16 string.